grisuno/LazyOwn/README.md

 :type line: str
 :returns: None

+## cve
+Search for a CVE using the CIRCL API.

+This function sends a GET request to the CIRCL API to retrieve CVE details and prints relevant information to the screen.

+:param line: A string containing the CVE ID (optional).
+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.